 Usually not.Some agencies buy the books for their CPM participants.Others prefer topurchase copies and check them out to CPM students, as needed.
 Check with your agency.
 FCPM does NOT provide the books.

 How long does it take to complete the program?

 Most participants complete the program in 18-24 months, although some take longer.
 Typically, agencies schedule Levels 1-4 the first year and Levels 5-8 the second.
 One variable is that Level 8-- our graduation conference-- is always held in the summer.

 Do I have to take the courses sequentially?

+Yes, pretty much.
 FCPM recommends strongly that the levels be taken in order, as the curriculum builds upon the previous class.
 And we do NOT allow participants to start at Level 3, for instance, without the previous classes.
-However, some open enrollment participants (not in a contract or co-op class) have to "jump around" a bit to get the classes they need.
+However, in very rare cases we have allowed someone to start with Level 2, then make-up Level 1.
+And some open enrollment participants (not in a contract or co-op class) have to "jump around" a bit to get the classes they need.

 How many days of a level am I allowed to miss?